arigoldx/ensime.github.io/editors/emacs/install.md

 ## Installing

-**If you need Scala 2.12 you need to use the Unstable / Developer edition**
+**If you use Scala 2.12 you must install the Unstable / Developer edition**

 We assume that you already have [MELPA](http://melpa.org) set up as per our [Learning Emacs](/editors/emacs/learning) guide.